Your Pet, Our Passion.

 white dog growling in park

-Dogs try to communicate with people in different ways, one of which is growling.
+Dogs try to communicate with people in different ways – mostly through body language but also with vocalisations.
+One of these vocalisations is growling.
 As pet owners, we often assume that dog growling is a signal of displeasure or aggression, but it isn’t always that simple.
 There are a range of things that your dog may be trying to convey when they make these growling noises, and if you listen closely, they may not all sound exactly the same.

 Read on for more information on the different types of dog growl and what they may be trying to tell you when they do so.